 Our Core Values

 Interdisciplinary: Our work is interdisciplinary by design, led by an interdisciplinary team, and respectful of discipline-specific differences.
-We believe there is strength in working across disciplines.
+We believe there is strength in working across disciplines to promote effective and inclusive teaching.

-Stakeholder Driven: Our work is driven by the needs of and the efforts of our stakeholders.
-This is inclusive of the community we are building with faculty, students, administrators, partners, local community and national networks.
+Stakeholder Driven: Our work to promote effective and inclusive teaching is driven by the needs of and the efforts of our stakeholders.
+This includes the community we are building with faculty, students, administrators, partners, the local community, and national and international networks.

-Research Informs Practice: We believe in the use of evidence-based pedagogy, and in continually developing the evidence that particular pedagogical practices are effective.
+Research Informs Practice: Evidence-based pedagogies have been demonstrated to be effective and inclusive through research.
+Our work promotes the use of evidence-based pedagogies, and develops the evidence that particular pedagogical practices are effective and inclusive.

-Addresses Issues of National Need: Our work is cognizant of the national landscape of STEM pedagogy and the current issues in STEM T&L.
+Addressing Issues of National Need and Global Importance: Our work contributes to the national landscape of STEM pedagogy and globally important issues relevant to promoting effective and inclusive teaching in STEM.

 CASTLE was founded in 2014, and is currently home to more than ten funded projects.
 CASTLE is housed at Drexel University, which has a long history of experiential learning and innovation in STEM education, embodied by both the Co-Op program and the E⁴ program, an NSF-funded, inquiry-based curriculum pioneered by the College of Engineering in the 1980s.